 Simplify Onboarding Process for Your New Users!

 Bubble.io provides all the capabilities you need to create a User account on behalf of someone else, including a temporary password.
 And you can create a Workflow to force the User to change their temporary password before they can login.
 These are very powerful capabilities you can implement in your Bubble.io no code web app.
-Let’s see the high-level overview on how this is implemented
+Let’s walk through a high-level overview on how this is implemented.

 NOTE: At the bottom of this post you’ll find the link to the how-to video as well as information on how to get FREE access to the Bubble.io design.

 Workflow to Create a User Account for Someone Else in Your Bubble.io No Code Web App

 STEP 1: The first Step in the Workflow is to create a new account for someone else.
 In the image below you’ll see the “Email” field is required as Bubble.io uses an email address as a User’s login Username.
 You’ll also see in the image this Step has a field to capture the User’s “Firstname”.
 While this example is simple for your design implementation you may want to capture more information on the User such as their last name, mobile phone number, address, etc. Additionally, for a B2B type of app you may also want to capture what type of role the User has, ie Engineering, Accounting, Sales, etc. Just make sure you have your Data Structure setup correctly.

 STEP 2: Next is Step 2 where you assign a temporary password to the User that was created in Step 1.
 Note you need to create an Account first (Step 1) before you can assign a temporary password to it.